 - Public Information Systems: Information kiosks, tourism displays, and other electronic displays are used by many people that have little or no computing experience.
 The user-friendly touchscreen interface can be less intimidating and easier to use than other input devices, especially for novice users, making information accessible to the widest possible audience.

 - Restaurant/POS Systems: Time is money, especially in a fast paced restaurant or retail environment.
 Because touchscreen systems are easy to use, overall training time for new employees can be reduced.
 And work can get done faster, because employees can simply touch the screen to perform tasks, rather than entering complex key strokes or commands.
+Visit the Revel Systems website to get more details.

 - Customer Self-Service: In today’s fast pace world, waiting in line is one of the things that has yet to speed up.
 Self-service touchscreen terminals can be used to improve customer service at busy stores, fast service restaurants, transportation hubs, and more.
 Customers can quickly place their own orders or check themselves in or out, saving them time, and decreasing wait times for other customers.